How We Started

 The International Catholic Jurists Forum (ICJF) was established to produce, compile, and share resources on fundamental human rights under attack in the regional and international human rights protection systems.
 It operates as a forum for Catholic jurists and scholars to study, research, and discuss important issues of the day related to attacks on the rights of the family, life, and religious freedom.

-This mission is inspired by the Holy See’s document The Charter of the Rights of the Family, which articulates fundamental principles, rights and duties knowable by right reasoned as illuminated by faith.
+This mission is inspired by the Holy See’s document The Charter of the Rights of the Family, which articulates fundamental principles, rights and duties knowable by right reason as illuminated by faith.
 Founded on a natural law perspective of human rights within the Catholic Intellectual Tradition, the Charter promotes and protects, in particular: a) the right to life, from the moment of conception to natural death; b) the rights and duties of the natural family, based on marriage between one man and one woman; and c) the rights and duties of parents to educate their child in accordance with their moral and religious beliefs.

 Key Service Objectives